openssl/openssl/INSTALL.md

 gcc or clang and should be used in conjunction with the [no-shared](#no-shared) option.

+### no-acvp_tests

+Do not build support for Automated Cryptographic Validation Protocol (ACVP) tests.

+This is required for FIPS validation purposes.
+Certain ACVP tests require access to algorithm internals that are not normally accessible.
+See https://github.com/usnistgov/ACVP for more details.

 ### no-asm

 Do not use assembler code.